GreenMeteor/humhub-docker/README.md

     - Sets `/var/www/html` as the working directory.

 7. **Starting Service**:
-    - Initiates the Apache service using `apache2-foreground`.
+    - Initiates the Apache & Cron services using `apache2-foreground` & `service cron start`.

 ### Building the Image: